Learning Outcomes

 All of the above are pure in the sense that they do not mutate a, but return the result in a new object.

 Note: the function passed to forEach takes an optional second parameter (not shown above) which is the index of the element being visited (see docs).
-While map, filter & reduce have a similar optional index parameter I suggest to avoid using it because it leads to hacky imperative style thinking about loops.
+While map, filter, reduce, every, & some have a similar optional index parameter, I suggest to avoid using it because it leads to hacky imperativeImperative programs are a sequence of statements that change a programs state.
+This is probably the dominant paradigm for programming languages today.
+Languages from Assembler to Python are built around this concept and most modern languages still allow you to program in this style. style thinking about loops.

 Closures